-The electric transformer box in your yard serves an important purpose, but it can also be a serious eyesore.
-Although you can't move the box, it doesn't need to take center stage.
-Well-placed hedges, plantings or screens will help draw the attention away from the box and onto the yard's more decorative elements.
+Utility boxes are built for function not beauty, so figuring out how to hide an electric transformer box with landscaping is something many homeowners want to do.
+Although you can't move the box and you need to keep it accessible, it doesn't need to take center stage.
+Well-placed hedges, plantings or screens help draw the attention away from the box and onto the yard's more decorative elements.

 Create a Distraction

-- University of Idaho, College of Agriculture Sciences: Landscaping and Utilities -- Problems, Prevention, and Plant Selection
+- University of Idaho Extension: Landscaping and Utilities: Problems, Prevention, and Plant Selection

 - Midwest Living: Best Ornamental Grasses for Midwest Gardens